RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

 ## Working with VCF files

-We're now going to use bcftools to work with a joint-called exome VCF
+We're now going to use bcftools to work with a joint-called exome VCF.

 4. View a compressed VCF